 You might also like...

-Farm dramatic play is the perfect way to teach young children about life on a farm.
-They can collect the eggs, care for the horses, make pig slop, herd the sheep, and plow the fields.
-Make it fun, make it hands-on, and incorporate some of those foundational skills wherever you can to help your little ones learn through play!
-Why not set up your farm today?
+Farm dramatic play is such a fun way to teach young children about life on a farm.
+From collecting eggs and caring for the horses to making pig slop, herding sheep, and plowing the fields, there are so many hands-on ways for kids to explore and learn.
+Keep it playful, keep it interactive, and sneak in some foundational skills along the way.
+Your little ones will learn through play while haing a blast.
+Why not set up your farm dramatic play center today?